Investors cling to frontiers as emerging markets sink

 Emerging markets have attracted index-tracking retail investors through exchange-traded funds (ETFs) and these have been among the first to take fright and leave, investors say.

-Emerging stocks are a trillion-dollar market, of which $300 billion (184 billion pounds) is in ETFs, compared with less than $20 billion under management in frontier stocks, according to estimates by banks and fund tracker EPFR.
+Emerging stocks are a trillion-dollar market, of which $300 billion is in ETFs, compared with less than $20 billion under management in frontier stocks, according to estimates by banks and fund tracker EPFR.

-This cash has headed for the exits as the Fed started cutting its bond-buying programme, a process famously described as "tapering" last May by then-chairman Ben Bernanke.
+This cash has headed for the exits as the Fed started cutting its bond-buying program, a process famously described as "tapering" last May by then-chairman Ben Bernanke.

 "A lot of the money coming out of emerging markets is still due to tapering tantrums," said Antoon de Klerk, fund manager at Investec.
 "That liquidity would not have reached frontier markets to nearly the same extent."